ices-taf/doc/procedure.md

   What kinds of data are used in this assessment, perhaps more than one survey?<br>
+  Are some data tables in the report not in the model input, or vice versa?<br>
   Is it easy to find out which input files the model requires?<br>
   Are the model settings stored in a separate file?